eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 }
 ```

-This function is called for any kernel that's about to be launched or added to a graph:
-1. It checks if the kernel has already been seen and skips if it has
-2. It assigns a unique ID to the kernel and maps it to a counter
-3. It instruments the kernel code to count instructions
-4. It enables or disables instrumentation based on configuration
+This function is called for any kernel that's about to be launched or added to a graph.
+It checks if the kernel has already been seen and skips if it has, assigns a unique ID to the kernel and maps it to a counter, instruments the kernel code to count instructions, and enables or disables instrumentation based on configuration.

 ### 3. CUDA Event Handling